 The basics behind pruning take into account the fact that some leaves always die on a marijuana plant anyway -- and pruning simply speeds up the process.
 The process can be extremely helpful for the rest of the leaves on the plant, as they will receive more of the energy and resources that the plant has to offer.
 The healthier the leave of a marijuana plant are, the healthier the plant is overall -- and the bigger the yield will be at the end.

 Sometimes pruning even can be done on leaves that haven’t become unhealthy or started to die yet.
 For example, removing the older shade leaves once newer leaves have begun to sprout out from the top of the plant can be an excellent way to help your plant along.
 This has the added benefit of allowing the sun to pass through where the leaves used to be, therefore hitting the other leaves below.
 This helps encourage them to grow faster and take in more light energy to produce chlorophyll.
-Download my free marijuana grow bible to learn more about this process at this link.

 Removing the top part of your marijuana plant or else the end parts of its branches can also help branches grow more and faster.
 It may seem like it goes slower at first, but overall it spurs quicker growth because two stems will grow from where you cut it.
 This can help your plants become bushier rather than long and lanky, which makes for a better harvest.